pingcap/tidb/CI.md

 1. ci pipeline will be triggered when your comment on pull request matched trigger phrase.

-2. Some ci pipeline only response to people belong to specify organization like pingcap & tikv.
+2. Some ci pipeline only response to people belong to specific organization like pingcap & tikv.

 3. "**Only use trigger phrase for build triggering**".
 What does that mean?